billbuchanan/csn09112/week04_ciphers/labs/README.md

 The main logging output is in the /var/log folder.
 Go into this folder and observe some of the files in there.
 Identify the contents of the following files:

 ```
-What are the likely contents of the “secure” file?
+What are the likely contents of the “secure” file? (auth.log in Ubuntu)

-What are the likely contents of the “boot.log” file?
+What are the likely contents of the “boot.log” file? (kern.log in Ubuntu)

 List the log/httpd/access_log file (/var/log/apache2/access.log in Ubuntu).
 What are its contents?
 Can you identity your browser access? (see Figure 13).
 Which browser type accessed your Web server?